 Curious about the best hidden gems in Malta?
-From his home base in the Mediterranean country, our expat-life columnist profiles a place of steep cliffs and abandoned forts, with afternoon tea in the palazzo.
+From steep cliffs to abandoned forts, look no further.

 Any expat will have a list of secret places that they’ve discovered during their years as a foreign resident.
 Magical little corners of a place where you can find something very unique, often completely alone.